-A milestone for CNN applied to computer vision problems is the design of AlexNet, which revolutionized the ImageNet visual recognition challenges in 2012 \cite{AlexNet}.
-AlexNet is composed of 5 conv layers and 3 Fc layers, it contains 61 million weights to classify 227x227 images, and requires 217 Mb to be stored .
-Another representative example of the state-of-the-art Deep Neural Network that has demonstrated unprecedented performance in visual recognition tasks is VGG.
-VGG-16 \cite{VGG} presents a deeper network of 13 conv layers and 3 Fc layers and includes more than 138 million parameters for 224x224 images.
-VGG can only be executed on powerful devices as deploying it on end-devices presents intolerable classification latency, reaching over 16 seconds \cite{MoDNN}.
-To reduce the computation of the inference, Google introduced a model called GoogleNet or inception model \cite{GoogleNet}.
-While achieving a better accuracy, GoogleNet is composed of 7 million weights and requires only tithe accumulative tasks of VGG for 224x224 images. \paragraph{Deep Residual Networks} Following the victory of AlexNet and VGG, the deep residual networks have achieved a new breakthrough in the computer vision challenges during the recent years.
+\paragraph{Deep Residual Networks} Following the victory of AlexNet and VGG, the deep residual networks have achieved a new breakthrough in the computer vision challenges during the recent years.
 Particularly, the residual networks paved the way for the deep learning community to train up to hundreds and even thousands of layers, while achieving high performance.
-In fact, designing a deep network does not work by only stacking sequential layers, as the training becomes difficult due to the vanishing gradient problem where the backpropagation is inefficient.
-As a result, when the network goes deeper, its performance starts to saturate and degrade quickly.
-To tackle the vanishing gradient, an auxiliary loss can be added in an intermediate layer as extra supervision \cite{GoogleNet}; however, the performance improvement is not significant.